EdoardoLuciani/ctrl-mac-simulator/dissertation/meeting_minutes.md

 - Added sensor wake up animation

 ### Issues discussed and solutions agreed
+- Change input box to hide advanced parameter
+- Compute the rrm cycle time from the number of slots

 ### Objectives for the next week
 - Sidebar log should display quick info on summary